 Ninth lecture series

-Princeton University scholar Alejandro Portes delivered ASCE’s prestigious ninth Carlos Díaz-Alejandro Lecture in New York City at the New School University on May 2013.
-The lecture was particularly timely given recent changes at the time to Cuba’s migration legislation, the rising electoral importance of Latinos in the United States, and demographic changes in the Cuban-American community, all subjects which Portes has addressed before.
+Princeton University Professor Alejandro Portes delivered ASCE’s prestigious ninth Carlos Díaz-Alejandro Lecture in New York City at the New School University on May 2013.
+The lecture was particularly timely given recent changes at the time to Cuba’s migration legislation, the rising electoral importance of Latinos in the United States, and demographic changes in the Cuban-American community, all subjects which Portes had addressed before.

 Tenth lecture series